wonathanjong/BTHO-TAMU-Registration/README.md

 - Gives you the ability to "Save Courses" and view them in the extension popup.
 This lets you see any schedule conflicts, and makes copy-pasting the unique code much easier when you're actually registering.

-- Highlights and crosses-out what courses on the UT Course Catalog would conflict with your currently saved courses, making selecting courses that fit with your schedule so much easier.
+- Highlights and crosses-out what courses on the TAMU Course Catalog would conflict with your currently saved courses, making selecting courses that fit with your schedule so much easier.

 - Display's a weekly schedule based on your saved courses